-There are a number of things you need to look out for when working with a security firm.
+There are a number of things you need to look out for when working with a security company in Bedford.
 The first is have they got experience working within your industry.
 With good experience, you have the reassurance the company will know what to do in all types of situations.

 Seek social proof for their work; this may include looking on review sites and their social media platforms to see what people have said about working with them in the past.
 Don’t always look for the good reviews, looking at some of the one star or bad reviews can be telling of the service they provide.

 All guards with the security company must be SIA Licenced; if they are not, they will be underqualified, and it's not worth taking the risk.
 Make sure all of the teams working in your store are highly trained and understand how to use the security systems you have on-site.